momnaqamar/homework2/README.md

 The responsive design ensures that the web application renders well on a variety of devices and windows no matter the size.

-## Directions
+## The directions for the assignment

 I used the Bootstrap CSS Framework to create a mobile responsive portfolio.

-I did created

-* Create the following files files: `index.html`, `portfolio.html` and `contact.html`.

-* Using Bootstrap, develop your portfolio site with the following items:
+I used Bootstrap to develop my portfolio site with the following:

-   * A navbar

    * A responsive layout
    * Responsive images

-* The Bootstrap portfolio should minimize the use of media queries.

-* Screenshots are provided as a reference in the `Assets/Images` folder.
-Your app does not need to be _exactly_ like the images.
-Use Bootstrap to create a similar, responsive layout.
+   * A navbar
+I did this by creating the following files: `index.html`, `portfolio.html` and `contact.html`.

 ### Hints